 COVID-19 and the cost of vaccine nationalism

-Without a vaccine, the worldwide economic impact of COVID-19 could be $3.4 trillion a year.
-But even when a vaccine is available, an unequal allocation of COVID-19 vaccines could cost the global economy up to $1.2 trillion a year in GDP.
+Without a vaccine, the worldwide economic impact of COVID-19 would have been $3.4 trillion a year.
+But even with a COVID-19 vaccine, unequal allocation could cost the global economy up to $1.2 trillion a year in GDP.

 What is the issue?

 Millions of people worldwide have been infected with COVID-19 and so far, more than a million have lost their lives because of the pandemic.
 A huge global research effort is taking place to bring a fast-tracked vaccine to the market.
 As of late October 2020, there were more than 165 vaccines being developed, with some already in human trials.

 But even when a safe and effective COVID-19 vaccine or treatment is eventually developed, further challenges will emerge with regards to the manufacturing and distribution process of it.

 Experience from previous pandemics and the onset of the COVID-19 pandemic suggests that in responding to such events, national governments tend to follow their own interests instead of pursuing a more globally coordinated approach.
 A situation where countries push to get first access to a supply of vaccines and potentially hoard key components for vaccine production has commonly been referred to as ‘vaccine nationalism’.
 This nationalistic behaviour could have negative consequences on how well the global pandemic is managed and contained.

 How did we help?